AspirinCode/Compound_Protein_Interaction/README.md

 - scikit-learn
 - RDKit

-To create the input data for a neural network, run the code as follows:
+(i) To create the input data, run the code as follows:
 ```bash
 cd code
 bash preprocess_data.sh
 ```

-Then, to train a neural network with the preprocessed data, run the code as follows:
+(ii) Then, to train a neural network with the preprocessed data, run the code as follows:
 ```bash
 bash run_training.sh
 ```

+You can change the hyperparameters in preprocess_data.sh and run_training.sh.

-## Train your data of compound protein interaction
+## Train your data of compound-protein interaction
-In the directory of dataset/sample/original, we have smiles_sequence_interaction.txt.
+In the directory of dataset/sample/original/, we have "smiles_sequence_interaction.txt."
-For other data of compound protein interaction, if you prepare the data with the same format as smiles_sequence_interaction.txt in a new directory, you can train a neural network by run preprocess_data.sh and run_training.sh.
+If you prepare the other data with the same format as "smiles_sequence_interaction.txt" in a new directory (e.g., dataset/yourdata/original/), you can train a neural network by (i) run preprocess_data.sh and (ii) run_training.sh.

 ## Future work